 E) There is NO water or electricity provided with this Parking Permit.

 F) There is NO dumping of sewage or gray water permitted.

 G) No golf carts, gators, or buggies are permitted.

 H) There will be 12 spaces provided for each event…”First Come, First Serve”

 I) Registering each vehicle:

 J) No Vehicles other than RV’s will be allowed to park in the lot (Lot#4B)

 K) Quiet hours are from 11:00pm – 7:00am

-RV Parking Permits will be obtain in the following manner:
+RV Parking Permits will be obtained in the following manner: